 This leads us to the issue of space.
 In order to have the right mix of animals and the ability to move them around in the most romantic way possible, Zoo Boise needs to have off-exhibit holding space.
 Our animal care staff needs the ability to put animals together in a quiet space where they can get to know each other.
 As mentioned above, they need the space to keep the males and females apart in preparation for just the right moment.
 And since the males and females don’t normally stay together in the wild, many times, we need to separate mom and the baby from dad.

 Zoo Boise would like to continue having even more baby animals for your future zoo visits.
 The one part of the breeding equation that we need in order to do this is more space.
 Our goal is to construct a new building that will provide us with significantly more space and possibilities when it comes to playing Cupid.
 The building will be behind the scenes, so we can give the romantic couples all the privacy they need.
 The two current coati exhibits between the snow leopards and carousel will be remodeled to serve as the outdoor yards and public viewing for the animals.
 This building will be designed for small mammals and birds, so we can feature more baby animals such as ocelots, servals, bat-eared foxes, porcupines, coatis and wallabies, just to name a few.

-Design and construction will be complete next summer.
+Design and construction will be complete this fall.
 In addition, this project will not only provide for additional animal holding space at Zoo Boise, it will also help protect animals in the wild.
 Whenever Zoo Boise builds a new exhibit, 10% of the entire project budget goes to support wildlife conservation.